 Who does architectural rendering?

-Any member of an architecture team can compose a building rendering using intuitive software that walks them through the process and automates even some of the most complex aspects of imaging.
+Any member of an architecture team can create a rendering using intuitive software that walks them through the process and automates even some of the most complex aspects of imaging.
 This frees up teams to speed through design work, making reference imagery available without the outsourcing delays that used to slow down the process.

-An example of a rendering created in Enscape
+An example of a rendering created in Enscape - modern building with a lake viewAn example of a rendering created in Enscape

 What are the benefits of architectural rendering?